-- 5.41 Travel Ipswich is a £21m package of measures including traffic management and the promotion of smarter travel choices such as bus, walking and cycling.
-Due for completion in 2015, it forms part of a wider long term strategy to achieve a 15% switch to more sustainable modes, to enable Ipswich to accommodate planned growth without corresponding growth in congestion.
-This will include some improvements made to walking routes from the railway station via Princes Street to the Central Shopping Area. - 5.42 However, other improvements are also needed as listed in the policy, providing links across water or enhancing routes between key nodes or improving the pedestrian and cycle environment.
-The Council will work with the Highway Authority, developers and landowners to deliver new routes and improvements to existing routes. - 5.43 The Town Centre Master Plan states that accessibility to and around the town centre for walking and cycling is fair but there is a need to increase the quality and safety of routes, to improve information and to provide more facilities for crossing the busy roads at the edge of the central area.
-It recommends making Star Lane more pedestrian friendly and easier to cross and improving links for pedestrians between the Waterfront and Town Centre. - 5.44 The Council sets out its intention in the Local Development Scheme to prepare a cycling strategy for the Borough adopted a Cycling Strategy supplementary planning document in July 2016.
+- 5.42 Some improvements have been made under the Travel Ipswich scheme to walking routes from the railway station via Princes Street to the Central Shopping Area. - 5.43 However, other improvements are also needed as listed in the policy, providing links across water or enhancing routes between key nodes or improving the pedestrian and cycle environment.
+The Council will work with the Highway Authority, developers and landowners to deliver new routes and improvements to existing routes.
+The Council is also developing a Public Realm Strategy Supplementary Planning Document for the town centre. - 5.44 The Town Centre Master Plan states that accessibility to and around the town centre for walking and cycling is fair but there is a need to increase the quality and safety of routes, to improve information and to provide more facilities for crossing the busy roads at the edge of the central area.
+It recommends making Star Lane more pedestrian friendly and easier to cross and improving links for pedestrians between the Waterfront and Town Centre. - 5.45 The Council adopted a Cycling Strategy supplementary planning document in July 2016.